hirashahid9/Index-Creation-Information-Retrieval/README.md

 567\tapple

 Step 2: Inverted Index

- term_index.txt – An inverted index containing the file position for each occurrence of each term in the collection.
+The file term_index.txt – An inverted index containing the file position for each occurrence of each term in the collection.
 Each line should contain the complete inverted list for a single term.
 Each line should contain a list of DOCID,POSITION values.
 Each line of this file should contain a TERMID followed by a space-separated list of properties as
 follows:

 347 1542 567 432,43 456,33 456,41
-o 347: TERMID
+1. 347: TERMID
-o 1542: Total number of occurrences of the term in the entire corpus o 567: Total number of documents in which the term appears o 432: Document Id in which term appears o 43: Position of term in document 432
+2. 1542: Total number of occurrences of the term in the entire corpus
+3. 567: Total number of documents in which the term appears
+4. 432: Document Id in which term appears
+5. 43: Position of term in document 432
+6.
 In order to support more efficient compression, delta encoding is applied to the inverted list.